Joshua Nkomo: Armed struggle

 Nkomo was the target of two attempted assassinations.
 The first one, in Zambia, by the Selous Scouts, was a false flag operation.
 The mission was ultimately aborted and attempted later, unsuccessfully, by the Rhodesian Special Air Service (SAS).
 In August 2011 it was reported by the BBC that Nkomo had been tipped off by the British government.

 ZAPU forces strategically weakened the Rhodesian government during the Bush War.
 The most widely reported and possibly the most effective of these attacks were the downing of two Air Rhodesia Vickers Viscount civilian passenger planes with surface-to-air missiles, resulting in the deaths of 107 people in total.
 The first, on 3 September 1978, killed 38 out of 56 in the crash with a further ten survivors (including women and children) shot dead by ZIPRA cadres sent to inspect the burnt wreckage.

 Nkomo later dismissed the massacre as false allegations perpetrated by the Rhodesian media and expressed his regret at the downing of a civilian plane, but defended the act by stating the Rhodesian government was known to transport military personnel aboard civilian liners.
 The eight remaining survivors eluded the guerrillas by hiding overnight in the bush; some walked towards Karoi to seek help.
 Some of the passengers had serious injuries and they were picked up by local police and debriefed by the Rhodesian army.

 The second shooting down, on 12 February 1979, killed all 59 on board.
-The target of the second attack was reportedly General Peter Walls, head of the COMOPS (Commander, Combined Operations), in charge of the Special Forces, including the SAS and the Selous Scouts.
+The target of the second attack was reportedly General Peter Walls, head of the COMOPS (Commander, Combined Operations), in charge of the Special Forces, including the RSAS and the Selous Scouts.
 Due to the large number of tourists returning to Salisbury a second flight had been dispatched.
 General Walls received a boarding card for the second flight, which departed Kariba 15 minutes after the doomed aircraft.

 No one was ever brought to trial or charged with shooting down the aircraft due to amnesty laws passed by both Smith and Mugabe.
 In a television interview not long after the attack on the first aircraft, Nkomo joked about the incident while admitting ZAPU had indeed been responsible.
 In his memoir, Story of My Life, published in 1984, Nkomo wrote, "during that interview, the interviewee had asked about what we used to down the planes and I said stones, jokingly in an attempt to avoid answering the question due to military intelligence which demanded secrecy regarding what type of weapons we had acquired from the Soviet Union.
 They remembered the laugh and not the regret for the shooting down of both aircraft."